-This is a post which has been there in my drafts for a long time now, call it laziness or say I am busy it never saw the light of day untill today when I saw Kalyan tweeting his making of a cheese cake and that got me craving for cheesecake and also served as a perfect push I need to get writing here again.
+This is a post which has been there in my drafts for a long time now.
+Call it laziness or say I am busy, but this kiwi cheesecake recipe never saw the light of day.
+Today when I saw Kalyan tweeting his making of a cheesecake, it got me craving for cheesecake.
+And it also served as a perfect push I need to get writing here again.

-Cheesecakes is a strange food for me, as much as I hate cheese I love cheesecakes... one look at a cheesecake anywhere and all my resolve to stay away from desserts just melts away.
-I start fidgeting and start planning in my head as how to justify eating that piece of cheesecake.
-I also love making cheese cakes whether they are the no bakeones or the baked version.
-Also they are relatively easy to make if you ask me and look pretty fancy enough, so perfect things to impress your guests with :P.
+I have a strange connection with cheesecake.
+As much as I hate cheese, I love cheesecakes.
+One look at a cheesecake anywhere and all my resolve to stay away from desserts just melts away.
+I start fidgeting and start planning in my head as for how to justify eating that piece of cheesecake.
+I also love making cheesecakes whether they are the no-bake ones or the baked version.
+Also, they are relatively easy to make if you ask me and look pretty fancy enough, so definitely the perfect dessert option to impress your guests with :P.

-fresh fruits are a delight in any dessert and so are kiwis, dont the kiwis on top of the cheesecake look lovely :)
+Sometime back when kiwis were seen everywhere in the market, I decided to make Kiwi Cheesecake (which I had once eaten in one of my baking class) Fresh fruits are a delight in any dessert and so are kiwis!!
+Don’t the kiwis on top of the cheesecake look lovely 🙂

 For the base